palmerusaf/ASU-Capstone/CONTRIBUTING.md

 pnpm dev
 ```

 Changes made to the front-end (files in the src/ui folder) will be reloaded automatically on save.
-Changes to the back-end (files outside the src/ui folder) will require stopping and rerunning dev mode by pressing Ctrl-C in the terminal you first ran dev mode.
+Changes to the back-end (files outside the src/ui folder) will require stopping and re-running dev mode by pressing Ctrl-C in the terminal you first ran dev mode to stop dev mode.

 ### Building Locally